BioKIC/symbiota-docs/content/coll_manager/dup/_index.en.md

 Occurrences can also be batch-linked automatically by the Duplicate Clustering tool.
 This tool creates a temporary index of your occurrences' collection dates, collector numbers, and collector last names, then links any occurrences that share all three of these characteristics.

+{{< notice notes >}}
+  Because creating duplicate specimens is not universal among collection types, tools that facilitate batch duplicate matching are not available in all portals.
+Contact your portal administrator to activate this function, if necessary.
+{{</ notice >}}

 To view or link duplicates, navigate to your Administration Control Panel (My Profile > Occurrence Management > name of collection) and click Duplicate Clustering.
 * To view existing duplicates, click *Specimen duplicate clusters*
 * To view duplicates with taxonomic identifications that do not match, click *Specimen duplicate clusters with conflicted identifications*.
 An example output of this tool is shown in the screenshot below.